carlos-r-git/scriptsearch/README.md

 ## Installation

-You can install the released version of scriptsearch from [CRAN](https://CRAN.R-project.org) with:
+(Coming soon) You can install the released version of scriptsearch from [CRAN](https://CRAN.R-project.org) with:

 ``` r